The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity: Introduction

 \section{Introduction}

 \paragraph{Global evolution for a model of modified gravity.}

-The model of $f(R)$ gravity, an extension of Einstein's gravity theory, has received only limited attention by the mathematical community, as far as the global existence and stability theory of spacetimes is concerned.
+The field equations of $f(R)$ gravity, an extension of Einstein's gravity theory, have received only limited attention by the mathematical community, as far as the global existence and stability theory of spacetimes is concerned.
 In the present paper, our aim is to initiate the study of the global evolution problem and put this theory on solid mathematical grounds.
-Building upon recent advances on the analysis of nonlinear wave-Klein-Gordon systems, we apply here the {\sl Euclidean-hyperboloidal foliation method} introduced by the authors (see references below).
-More generally, this method applies to coupled systems of (second-order) nonlinear wave and Klein-Gordon equations.
-One of our tasks in the present paper is to formulate the $f(R)$-gravity field equations in the form of a second-order system of coupled partial differential equations.
+Building upon recent advances on the analysis of nonlinear wave-Klein-Gordon systems, we apply here the {\sl Euclidean-hyperboloidal foliation method} introduced by the authors in recent years (see references below).
+More generally, this method is relevant in order to deal with coupled systems of nonlinear wave and Klein-Gordon equations.
+Our main task in the present paper is to formulate the $f(R)$-gravity field equations in the form of a second-order system of coupled partial differential equations, investigate the differential structure of this system, and control its nonlinearities in suitably weighted Sobolev norms.

-In seeking global existence and stability results, a primary challenge lies in the coupling between wave equations and Klein-Gordon, for which quite different arguments of proof were proposed in the literature.
-The partial differential equations under consideration are nonlinear in nature, and global existence results can only be achieving if phenomenon such as gravitational collapse, formation of singularities, or coordinate singularities in the context of gravity are avoided.
-In fact, in the evolution in the vicinity of the Minkowski spacetime, sufficiently strong {\sl dispersion effects} take place so that suitably global-in-time solutions exist.
-The Euclidean-hyperboloidal foliation method provides us with the setting in which to address these issues and, in turn, prove the (almost) sharp decay estimates required in timelike, null, and spacelike directions.
-Specifically, our main result concerns the global evolution problem formulated as an initial value problem and a global existence theory in the regime close to Minkowski spacetime.
+In seeking global existence and stability results, a primary challenge lies in the coupling between wave equations and Klein-Gordon equations, for which quite different arguments of proof were proposed in the literature.
+The partial differential equations under consideration are nonlinear in nature, and global existence results can only be achieved if phenomena such as formation of singularities, and gravitational collapse or coordinate singularities in the context of gravity, are avoided.
+A major observation is that, in the evolution in the vicinity of the Minkowski spacetime, sufficiently strong {\sl dispersion effects} take place, so that global-in-time solutions exist.
+The Euclidean-hyperboloidal foliation method provides one with the setting in which to address these issues and, in turn, prove (almost) {\sl sharp decay estimates} in timelike, null, and spacelike directions.